 The religious literature and commentaries on Zoroastrianism were extensive and written in several languages, including Avestan, Old Persian, Pahlavi, Persian and Gujarati.
 Unfortunately, much of the ancient religious literature of the Zoroastrians has been lost.
 Based on historical records, an estimated three-fourths of the religious literature of the Sassanian era (224–652 CE) was destroyed in the wake of invasions and persecutions.
 The Avesta is the oldest surviving religious book, and is comprised of five parts: the Yasna, containing the Gathas; the Visperad, covering festival observances; the Yashts, or hymns of praise; the Vendidad, a book of ancient purity laws; and the Khordeh Avesta, or the “smaller Avesta” containing the daily prayers.

 The hymns of the Prophet Zarathushtra, called the Gathas, were orally transmitted by his followers and represent the Avesta’s oldest and most sacred teachings.
-The five Gathas incorporated within the Yasna consist of seventeen divine hymns.
+The five Gathas incorporated within the Yasna consist of 17 divine hymns.
 Many scholars of Zoroastrianism and leaders of modern-day Zoroastrian communities emphasize the centrality of the Gathas‘ teachings, which are considered the most authentic expression of the faith.
 Gathic principles include warnings against excessive ritualism and an emphasis on the importance of human reason and ethical behavior as a “co-worker” of God.

 According to the teachings, although the one supreme and infinite God—Ahura Mazda—cannot be fully understood by humanity, six attributes of Ahura Mazda were revealed to Zarathushtra.
 Known as the Amesha Spentas, they include Vohu Mana, the Good Mind; Asha, the divine law of righteousness, justice, and truth; Kshathra, the majesty and power of good dominion; Armaity, Ahura Mazda’s love and benevolent devotion; Haurvatat, well-being and perfection; and Ameratat, immortality.
 Humans must strive, both through reason and action, to emulate these attributes of God to live a good life.

 These ideals are equally available to all of humanity, both female and male.
 But they can only be attained by living a balanced life of ethical thoughts, words, and deeds.
 Indeed, the practical and rational nature of Zarathushtra’s ethical teachings is illustrated by the faith’s central triad: humata (good thoughts), hukhta (good words), huvarashta (good deeds).
-Today, this three-phrase motto is both the likely response of many Zoroastrians asked to explain their faith and the concept many of them seek to live out through their everyday lives and philanthropic works around the world.
+Today, this three-phrase motto is both the likely response of many Zoroastrians asked to explain their faith and concept many of them seek to live out through their everyday lives and philanthropic works around the world.